Best HIPAA-Compliant Development Companies in 2026

 Methodology: 100 Points, Security-Weighted

-As of July 2026, this ranking puts 40 of 100 points on PHI safeguards and BAA readiness combined — the heaviest security weighting we apply to any vendor category.
+As of August 8, 2026, this ranking puts 40 of 100 points on PHI safeguards and BAA readiness combined; the heaviest security weighting we apply to any vendor category.
 Senior engineering depth, healthcare domain fit, delivery flexibility, public proof, and cost transparency carry the remaining 60 points.

 | Criterion | Weight | What it measures |